-If you’re new to manufacturing and have confusions around the term bill of materials, what it is exactly, why it’s used, the different types of BOMs, this blog will help you understand many such concepts and some more about bill of materials.
+If you’re new to manufacturing or have confusions around bill of materials, what it is exactly, why it’s used, the different types of BOMs, this blog will help you understand many such concepts and some more about bill of materials.

 Bill of materials or BOM is a well known and widely used document in manufacturing and supply chain management.

 1.1 What is a bill of materials?